-Nathan Lean is a writer and researcher whose work focuses on Islam, Islamophobia, the Middle East, Muslim-Christian relations, and other issues.
-He is currently the editor-in-chief of Aslan Media, an online news site about the Middle East and its diaspora communities founded by best-selling author Reza Aslan.
+Nathan Lean is a writer, researcher, and public speaker whose work focuses on Islam, Islamophobia, the Middle East, Muslim-Christian relations, and other issues.

 A native of North Carolina, Nathan holds a Masters Degree in International Studies (Middle East concentration) from East Carolina University and a Master of Arts in Arab Studies (Arab politics concentration) from Georgetown University.
 In 2006, he designed and implemented a cultural diplomacy initiative in Rabat, Morocco with the US State Department.
 In 2009, he was awarded a Critical Language Scholarship that allowed him to study Arabic in Tunisia.

-He is the co-author of Iran, Israel and the United States (Palgrave 2010), author of the award-winning The Islamophobia Industry (Pluto 2012), and the co-editor of The Moral Psychology of Terrorism (Cambridge Scholars 2013).
-His fourth book, The Changing Middle East: Power and Politics in an Age of Revolution is currently under contract with Rowman and Littlefield and will be released in 2014.
+He is the co-author of Iran, Israel and the United States (Palgrave 2010), and author of the award-winning The Islamophobia Industry (Pluto 2012), which has been translated into four foreign languages.
+Its second edition will be released next year.
+Additionally, Nathan is the co-editor of The Moral Psychology of Terrorism (Cambridge Scholars 2013).
+His upcoming books include, The Changing Middle East: Power and Politics in an Age of Revolution, and Understanding Islam and the West.

 “Nathan Lean sees the values of cultural and religious pluralism as vital to the democratic life of any society.” — Middle East Policy Council